1 euro coin

 The 1 euro coin (€1) is a euro coin with a value of one euro.
 It is made of two alloys: the inner part of cupronickel, the outer part of nickel brass.
 All coins have a common reverse side and country-specific national sides.
 The coin has been used since 2002, with the present common side design dating from 2007.

 As of July 2019, there were approximately 7.5 billion one-euro coins in circulation, constituting 25.3% of all circulated euro coins by value and 5.6% by quantity.

 History

-The coin dates from 2002, when euro coins and banknotes were introduced in the twelve-member Eurozone and its related territories.
+The coin dates from 2002, when euro coins and banknotes were introduced in the then 12-member eurozone and its related territories.
+Despite this, the coins of some countries were issued beginning in 1999.
 The common side was designed by Luc Luycx, a Belgian artist who won a Europe-wide competition to design the new coins.
 The design of the one and two euro coins was intended to show the European Union (EU) as a whole with the then 15 countries more closely joined together than on the 10- to 50-cent coins (the 1- to 5-cent coins showed the EU as one, though intending to show its place in the world).